pletfix/docs/en/builder.md

 <a name="method-groupBy"></a>
 #### `groupBy()` {.method}

-The `groupBy` method adds GROUP BY clause to the query.
+The `groupBy` method adds GROUP BY clause to the SELECT query.

 Examples: